Kife-Intasar/EFT-DeePC/README.md

 The contexts of the code are the construction of a framework for tuning the hyperparameters of DeePC framework using EMO optimization.
 The provided code is executed on 'Vehicle Rollout' (S1) benchmark system.
+The supplementary material.pdf file contains all supporting content and extended results for the main manuscript.